maetl/changing-software/content/posts/dont-think-in-endpoints.md

 When a web API doesn’t provide workflow semantics or explicitly navigable state transitions, the same logic tends to end up duplicated on both sides of its interface.
 Inconsistencies, hacks and bugs proliferate.

 One of the reasons why so many developers misunderstand the importance of state machines in web APIs is because they’re locked in a mindset of thinking in endpoints, where the implicit RPC-style structure of resources as atomic, stand-alone types with a canonical URL guides client interactions.

-From the perspective of mainstream object oriented languages, all problems need to be hit with the same hammer of abstract interface types with [verbs ordained by the Kingdom of Nouns](http://steve-yegge.blogspot.com.au/2006/03/execution-in-kingdom-of-nouns.html).
 The idea of defining a contract between systems using media types rather than interfaces is foreign and obscure.

-Developers who work on APIs at this level frequently dismiss critical perspectives on REST and hypermedia as “impractical” or “academic” because they don’t believe it’s worth the effort to understand, to the point where [those who might know better](https://github.com/intridea/grape) have said that REST is [“not a very good roadmap toward building APIs for web applications”](http://www.intridea.com/blog/2010/4/29/rest-isnt-what-you-think-it-is).
+Developers who work on APIs at this level frequently dismiss critical perspectives on REST and hypermedia as ‘impractical’ or ‘academic’ because they don’t believe it’s worth the effort to understand, to the point where [those who might know better](https://github.com/intridea/grape) have said that REST is [“not a very good roadmap toward building APIs for web applications”](http://www.intridea.com/blog/2010/4/29/rest-isnt-what-you-think-it-is).

 To be fair, the cryptic lexicon and haughty tone of many REST advocates hasn’t helped bridge the understanding gap.
 Many developers struggle to translate the formal constraints of REST into something they can build that actually makes sense.
 People’s impression of REST, HATEOAS, hypermedia and related concepts is often limited to the context of online arguments and flame wars over terminology, correctness, and [silver bullets](http://37signals.com/svn/posts/3373-getting-hyper-about-hypermedia-apis) rather than concrete use cases and practical advice.

 > We need to create an intellectual framework for API design that captures the spirit of how most popular web APIs are designed today.
 > <br><br><cite><a href="https://blog.apigee.com/detail/api_design_a_new_model_for_pragmatic_rest">Brian Mulloy, A New Model for Pragmatic REST</a></cite>

 I suggest that the basis of such an intellectual framework should start with the idea of workflows as state machines.
 Steve Klabnik has done a fantastic job of expressing this view in [Designing Hypermedia APIs](http://www.designinghypermediaapis.com/), but there’s still a paucity of explanations and examples of web APIs that demonstrate what this means in practice.

 ---